-Romantic boat trips, Chinese history and cozy old town alleyways: It's hard to believe that China can be so idyllic if you haven't seen it with your own eyes.
-Another highlight of my trip to China!
+Romantic boat trips, lots of culture and cozy old town alleyways: It's hard to believe that China can be so idyllic if you haven't seen it with your own eyes.

 The term China’s number one water city is no coincidence: in 1985, the two now best-known Zhouzhuang bridges adorned the first issue of the United Nations stamp.
 Shuangqiao (key bridges) is the name given to the two bridges standing at right angles to each other because they look like a Chinese key.
 Chen Yifei, a Chinese artist, was exhibiting in a gallery in New York at the time, including a painting of the same key bridges.
 In short, the paintings were a success, the bridges made it onto the stamp, the stamp into the world and Zhouzhuang (and China’s water towns) onto the international stage.